Core Values Examples for the Workplace (With Tips and FAQs)

 What qualities do you admire most in your role models?

 What qualities do you wish to develop in yourself professionally and personally?

 What are your future goals?
 What qualities can it take to achieve them?

-Evaluate these and other questions to help you determine which core values to emphasize during your job hunt, on the job, and in life.
-You may use them as a guideline to help you achieve your job objectives.
-Another exercise you can attempt is printing a physical copy of the list of core values and categorizing them as follows: very important, important, and not important.
+Consider these and other questions to help you determine which core values to emphasize during your job hunt, on the job, and in life.
+You may use them to help you achieve your job objectives.
+Another exercise to try is printing a physical copy of the list of core values and categorizing them as follows: very important, important, and not important.
 Then, narrow your list down to your top three to six "important" values.

 How to use your core values